National Bank of Greece: History

+19th century

-NBG was founded in 1841 in Athens, by the decree "On the establishment of (a) National Bank" (Official Gazette, no. 6 of March 30, 1841, p.59), according to which the National Bank is a private limited company based in Athens with a capital of 5,000,000 drachmas, divided into 5,000 shares of 1,000 drachmas.
-It was the first bank in the Modern Greek state’s history.
+The bankers Jean-Gabriel Eynard and Georgios Stavros founded NBG in 1841 as a commercial bank.
+Stavros was also elected as the first director of the Bank until his death in 1869.
+The bank's creation was acknowledged by the decree "On the establishment of (a) National Bank" (Official Gazette, no. 6 March 30, 1841, p.
+59), according to which the National Bank is a private limited company based in Athens with a capital of 5,000,000 drachmas, divided into 5,000 shares of 1,000 drachmas.
+It was the first bank in the Modern Greek state's history.
+(The Ionian Bank was established in 1838 but only started operations in 1842 and initially operated only in the United States of the Ionian Islands, a separate polity at the time.)

 At its founding the major shareholder of the National Bank was the Greek state with 1,000 shares out of 3,402.
 Other major shareholders were Nicholas Zosimas with 500 shares, Jean-Gabriel Eynard with 300 shares, King Louis of Bavaria with 200 shares, Konstantinos Vranis with 150 shares, Adolf Graf with 146 shares and Theodoros Rallis with 100 shares.
 Rothshild Frères Paris bought 50 shares and Jean-Gabriel Eynard bought another 50 shares in their name to boost the prestige of the new bank.
 It used to have the sole right of note issue, which it lost in 1928 when the newly established Bank of Greece took over as the country's central bank.
 In 1880, NBG was listed in the Athenas Stock Exchange.
-In 1899, NBG acquired the Privileged Bank of Epirus and Thessaly (Pronomiouchos Trapeza Epirothessalias).
+In 1899, NBG acquired the Privileged Bank of Epirothessaly.